 – East Coast (DC/ NYC)

-Visiting DC and New York with our kid’s last spring was a super fun experience.
+Visiting DC and New York with our kid’s in the spring was a super fun experience and truly one of the best places to travel with kids.
 The kids loved explaining things they had learned in school about our country’s rich history when we were in DC.
 We contacted our State Representative and scheduled a tour of the capital, which I highly recommend.
 And, springtime turned out to be a lovely time of year to visit, the cherry blossoms had just opened, the weather was nice and there were fewer crowds than you find in the summer months.
 You can check out all of our favorite things to do in DC in my Ultimate Guide to DC here.

 New York was a bit chillier than we had anticipated but we still had a blast nevertheless.
 The boys enjoyed watching a basketball game at the Madison Square Garden.
 Ella and I saw our first Broadway play, Matilda and it turned us into playgoers almost instantly.
 W also saw the statue of liberty, climbed the empire state building, played in Central Park, toured the Natural History Museum, and visited the 9/11 Memorial and toured through it’s museum too.

 NYC is known for great food so of course we ate way more pizza than we should have, found delicious quick service Indian food (IndiaKitch), had amazing doughnuts from Doughnut Plant, the world’s most delicious cookies from Levaine Bakery, and we even took our Seinfeld-loving kids to the Original Soupman for a bowl of “the best soup ever” in their opinion.
 You can find all of our favorite activities, favorite places to eat and helpful tips on traveling to NYC here in my Ultimate Guide to New York City with Kids.
 We loved staying at the Beacon Hotel.
 Check it out here!

 – San Diego/La Jolla